Beaches around Cardigan

 Ceibwr Bay and Beach

 Ceibwr is renowned for its unspoilt beauty.
 It is a secluded rocky cove and is truly breathtaking.
 The very small beach is pebble and rock and is completely covered at high tide.
 It is not good for bathing but it is the caves and cliff formations that people come to see, and the tranquillity is what they come to experience.
 Grey Seals are often seen here close to shore and coastal birds are in abundance.
 Access roads need to be driven with care.
-There are no facilities, There is limited roadside parking.
+There are no facilities and limited roadside parking.
+No restrictions on doggie visitors but please respect the local wildlife.

 Newport Sands Beach